 THE BRITISH BEATLES FAN CLUB TEAM

-Craig Smith - Publisher/Designer
+Craig Smith - Magazine Publisher/Designer, Co-editor

 Now relocated in the good old USofA, Craig is still active in the club.
 His writings grace the pages of our magazine, which he still designs.
 Recently made poorer by purchasing tickets for Macca's upcoming tour in the US.
 "It killed me paying those prices, but what can you do if you wanna see your hero in concert, eh?
 He won't be around forever".

-Ernie Sutton - Treasurer
+Ernie Sutton - Treasurer, Membership Coordinator